MichaelBelousov/MichaelBelousov.github.io/src/src/blog/why-itwin-sucks.md

 - there is no branching (the existing implementation is data-loss bad)
 - there is no merging (the existing implementation is data-loss bad)
 - there is no way for a domain to validate changes
-  - because of this, domains can't interact at all and therefore iTwins just aren't very valuable
+  - because of this, domains can't interact at all and I think that destroys a lot of potential value in an iTwin (I am not an expert in cross-domain interaction, but I think it's possible)

 ### JavaScript sucks

 You may have noticed a pattern.
 I don't love JavaScript.
-I like it.
+But I _do_, like it.
 Really what I don't like is that you need to always use both ECSQL and JavaScript, even for trivial things.

 Overall, I think JavaScript was a bad choice for iTwin:
 - not portable
-  - native languages can be compiled to webassembly and ran in the browser, JavaScript requires a heavy runtime to embed in other environments
+  - native languages can be compiled to webassembly and ran in the browser, JavaScript requires a heavy runtime to embed outside the browser
 - very complex to embed in other environments
-  - add >50MB node.js runtime to environments like game engines and mobile
+  - add ~100MB node.js runtime to environments like game engines and mobile
   - node addon and node.js can be very complicated to build for common platforms like iOS which disable JIT
-  - can embed using inter-process-communication which adds a lot of complexity and resource waste
+  - can embed using inter-process-communication which adds a lot of complexity and high overhead
 - JavaScript is not good for performance-sensitive code
-- iTwins use 64-bit ids which are hard to do right in JavaScript
+- iTwins use 64-bit ids which are hard to do performantly in JavaScript
 - lots of effort wasted porting node.js and debugging+implementing IPC on different platforms

 ### The Transformer sucks

-- the transformer could be 10x faster (I tested this) and far less buggy code if implemented by lowering to sqlite, the way the rest of ECSQL works:
+- the transformer could be 10x faster (I proved this in an existing branch of iTwin) and far less buggy code if implemented by lowering to sqlite, the way the rest of ECSQL works:

   ```sql